opencollective/opencollective-tools/Readme.md

 Check any warning before proceeding, if there is a problem remove the entries from the CSV.

-3. Once happy with the dry run, launch the Expense Creation with:
+3. Once happy with the dry run, launch Expense Creation with:

 `node 1kproject/create-expenses.js Bulk_07_21.csv --run`